 Figures/Graphics should be clear and prepared in GIF, TIFF, JPEG or PowerPoint.
 Figures should have a short descriptive legend that allows readers to understand the figure without referring to the text.
 All non-standard symbols and abbreviations should be defined.
 For graphics, the unit in the two axes should be clearly indicated.
 Figures should be numbered consecutively and cited appropriately in the manuscript.

-Tables should be kept to a minimum.
-All tables should have a concise title.
-Footnotes can be used to explain abbreviations if necessary but not compulsory for all tables.
-The unit of measurement used in a table should be stated.
+Tables should have a concise and descriptive title.
+The unit of measurement used in a table should be included in the column heading.
 Tables should be numbered consecutively and cited appropriately in the manuscript.
 Citations in the table should be indicated using the same style as the one in the text.
+Footnotes can be used to explain abbreviations if necessary but not compulsory for all tables.
 Tables should be organized in Microsoft Word or Excel spreadsheet.

 Equations and Symbols